-It is similarly clear that CARRP has a grossly disproportionate impact on applicants from Muslim-majority countries.
+26 It is similarly clear that CARRP has a grossly disproportionate impact on applicants from 27 Muslim-majority countries.
 See Ex.
 56 (July 7, 2020 Siskin Rep.) at 29.
 As Defendants admit, naturalization applicants from Muslim-majority countries are subjected to CARRP at 12 times the rate of applicants from non-Muslim-majority countries, and adjustment applicants at over 10 times the rate.
 Ex.
 57 (July 7, 2020 Kruskol Rep.) ¶9(g)-(h); Ex.
 68 at Siskin Dep.
 Tr.
 28:14-17.
 This undisputed statistical disparity is so great that it is sufficient in and of itself to establish discriminatory animus.
 See The Comm.
 Concerning Cmty.
 Improvement v.
 City of Modesto, 583 F.3d 690, 703 (9th Cir.
 2009) (evidence of "gross statistical disparities" impacting a suspect class can satisfy the intent requirement).
 Defendants can offer no valid or plausible reason for the stark differential in referrals to CARRP, which spans years of data and tens of thousands of applicants, and is therefore unexplainable on grounds other than applicants' status as nationals of Muslimmajority countries.
 See Hunt, 526 U.S. at 546.

-CARRP's background and administrative history also reflect an intent to discriminate based on national origin and religion.
-First, CARRP was developed and adopted in the years following September 11, 2001, as part of the "corpus of immigration law and law enforcement policy that by design or effect applie[d] almost exclusively to Arabs, Muslims, and South Asians," including programs that targeted Muslim noncitizens for "special registration," detention, surveillance, and undue scrutiny.
-See Muneer I. Ahmad, A Rage Shared by Law: Post September 11 Racial Violence as Crimes of Passion, 92 Cal.
+11 CARRP's background and administrative history also reflect an intent to discriminate 12 based on national origin and religion.
+First, CARRP was developed and adopted in the years 13 following September 11, 2001, as part of the "corpus of immigration law and law enforcement 14 policy that by design or effect applie[d] almost exclusively to Arabs, Muslims, and South 15 Asians," including programs that targeted Muslim noncitizens for "special registration," 16 detention, surveillance, and undue scrutiny.
+See Muneer I. Ahmad, A Rage Shared by Law: Post 17 September 11 Racial Violence as Crimes of Passion, 92 Cal.
 L. Rev. 1259, 1262 (2004); Ex.
-9. (Arastu Rep.) ¶¶66, 113-121; Ex.
+9. 18 (Arastu Rep.) ¶¶66, 113-121; Ex.
 37 (Sageman Rep.) ¶78; Ex.
-98 (Sageman Responsive Rep.) ¶24.
-Second, .
-See supra Part II(C)(3)(a). .
+98 (Sageman Responsive Rep.) 19 ¶24.
+Second, for years, USCIS considered whether applicants came from 34 Special Interest 20 Countries-almost all of them Muslim-majority-in identifying NS concerns.
+See supra Part 21 II(C)(3)(a).
+USCIS continues to direct officers to target people from "areas of known terrorist 22 activity"-a thin metonym for certain Muslim-majority countries.
 See Ex.
-35 at CAR000086; Ex.
-99 at DEF-00133753 ( ); $supra \text{ Part II}(C)(3)(a)$.
+35 at CAR000086; 23 Ex.
+99 at DEF-00133753 (confirming authority to use "nationality as a screening, investigation, 24 or enforcement factor"); supra Part II(C)(3)(a).
+Third, under CARRP, USCIS instructs officers to 25 scrutinize applicants' religious affiliations, including and it encourages the false association between lawful Islamic practices and "national security concerns."
 See supra Part II(C)(3)(b); Ex.
 26 at DEF-00022467,